Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

-We summarize our key findings on optimizing carrier transport in chains subject to local dephasing with the following OQS I design rule: When local dephasing is strong and comparable in scale to the tunneling energies, the short-range tunneling model favors classical-like conduction with population decaying with length.
-This is achieved through nearly flat energy landscapes with only mild detuning from the entry and exit sites.
-In contrast, when long-range tunneling is allowed, optimal transport arises when the system successfully establishes ballistic-like conduction, even if only partial, as reflected by the steady-state population profiles.
-This transport regime is enabled by a highly nontrivial energy landscape that suppresses interference and promotes efficient end-to-end transfer.

-The observation of a relatively flat population profile at some sites away from the entrance ($n=4$ in Fig. \ref{fig:910_02_all_neg10pl_panel}(c)-(d) and Fig. \ref{fig:56_02_all_neg10pl_panel}(c)-(d)) under long-range tunneling is particularly striking.
-It demonstrates that ballistic-like transport can emerge even in chains with highly non-uniform energy landscapes, provided that the energy structure is carefully balanced with the long-range tunneling amplitudes and environmental effects.
+We summarize our key findings on optimizing carrier transport in chains subject to local dephasing with the following OQS I design rule: when local dephasing is strong and comparable in scale to the tunneling energies, the short-range tunneling model favors classical-like conduction with population decaying with length with a constant gradient.
+This is achieved through nearly flat energy landscapes with only a mild detuning from the entry and exit sites.
+In contrast, when long-range tunneling is allowed, optimal transport arises when the system successfully establishes quasi-ballistic conduction, as reflected by the steady-state population profiles.
+The observation of a relatively flat population profile at some sites away from the entrance ($n=4$ in Fig. \ref{fig:figure7}(c)-(d) and Fig. \ref{fig:figure19}(c)-(d)) under long-range tunneling is particularly striking.
+It demonstrates that efficient transport can emerge even in chains with highly non-uniform energy landscapes, provided that the energy structure is carefully balanced with the long-range tunneling amplitudes and environmental effects.
+This transport regime is enabled by a highly nontrivial energy landscape that promotes efficient end-to-end transfer.